73: Fakes, forgeries and Tax Evasion

 Hunt fake 2

-A short while ago a pack sold by Cartorama was probably an example of a fake pack by Henry Wheeler.
+Some time ago a pack sold by Cartorama was probably an example of a fake pack by Henry Wheeler.
 The court cards are the same as in a genuine Wheeler Old Frizzle pack I have, but the AS has a Wheeler Ludlow design with the name changed to Hunt.
 By the time H. Wheeler was making cards, Hunt was styled as Hunt & Sons.
 Furthermore, the cards have a consistent all-over back design.
 It looks as though Henry was using up old T.Wheeler Ludlow AS, several years after they were used in the Ludlow packs, but decided to put a different maker's name on them for some reason.
+So this is an example of a genuine AS that has been illegally altered.

 Other ways of tax-avoidance